maydayv7/dotfiles/README.md

 <details>
 <summary><b>Known Limitations</b></summary>

-- It is a hard requirement to clone the repository to `/etc/nixos` in order to use it as intended
 - Home Configuration can't be decoupled from System
-- Lack of automatic script checking
-- Currently using a workaround for CI due to NixOS/nix#3978
 - [Wine](./packages/wine) Applications have to be manually updated

 </details>